securepeacock/community-threats/Diavol/README.md

 5. Save the DLL as `uvvfvnnswte.dll`
 6. Upload the `uvvfvnnswte.dll` to the VFS under VFS:/shared/Diavol

+### Diavol Stage 4
+1. Create a new campaign `DiavolStage4` with HTTPS and the communication options from the CTI.
+You can import from the config.json on this GitHub or manually set it to: `--cp yourdomain[.]com:443 --secure true --multipart 10240 --heartbeat 5 --jitter 10`
+2. Import from Existing Threat: DiavolStage4
+3. Launch the Campaign
+4. Download payload in EXE.
+5. Save the EXE as `CryptoLocker64.exe`
+6. Upload the `CryptoLocker64.exe` to the VFS under VFS:/shared/Diavol

 ### Initial Access
 1. Copy the src folder from our [Compound Actions GitHub for T1553.005](https://github.com/scythe-io/compound-actions/tree/main/T1553.005%20-%20Mark-of-the-Web%20Bypass/src) to a working directory on your Windows system.
 Note we are using the Folder2Iso project to create the ISO.
 2. Put the SCYTHE DLL in the Folder2Iso of the working directory.